Skip to content

 def __get__(self, instance, owner):

-# this is low level function that
+# this is a low level function that

 # must directly manipulate object mapping.